 Composite Materials

 New and detailed simulation models are developed in the Composite Materials group.
 Material laws and failure models of fiber composites are developed here on different scales from the nano to the meso scale.
 At the nano-level, atomistic simulation methods are used to model the atomic components by using the molecular dynamics, while at the micro- and meso-level physically motivated constitutive material models are developed and integrated in a finite element framework.
 The material models take into account non-linear viscoelasticities, viscoplasticities, damage and various environmental influences.
-For this purpose, both monotonic and cyclic loads are taken into account during material modeling.
+In addition, the Materials group is increasingly relying on machine learning, which improves our material models and at the same time leads to an increase of efficiency.

 This team is concerned with the stability analysis and dynamic analysis of slender and thin-walled structures.
 A second theme is the fatigue analysis of composite structures.
 Important aspects in this team are probabilistic analysis and reduced order modeling.